Testing semiparametric model-equivalence hypotheses based on the characteristic function: Population measures, computations and test criteria

-We nevertheless note that, for example, measures of independence such as those based on distribution functions or densities are not always easy to interpret, almost to the same extend that CF-based measures are.
-On the other hand, correlation, which is arguably the most straightforward measure of independence, has been shown by Sz\'ekely et al. (2007) to be directly related to distance covariance.
+Passing to the problem of independence, we note that correlation, which is arguably the most straightforward measure of independence, has been shown by \cite{Szekely2007} to be directly related to distance covariance, which again may be obtained from the independence distance in \eqref{CFI} by setting the weight function proportional to $\|t_1\|^{-(p+\gamma)}\|t_2\|^{-(q+\gamma)}$, under certain moment assumptions.
 We will not repeat the arguments here but simply compute the independence measure for a bivariate zero-mean Gaussian distribution with unit component variances and correlation equal to $\varrho$, say $\Delta_{\varrho,G}^{(\mathcal I)}$.
 Specifically with weight function $w(t)=\exp(-t_1^2-t_2^2)$ we obtain from \eqref{CFI},

 which is increasing with $|\varrho|$ and vanishes at $\varrho=0$.
 It is also immediate from \eqref{CFH} that $\Delta_{\varrho,G}^{(\mathcal I)}$ coincides with the population homogeneity distance $\Delta_{\varrho,G}^{(\mathcal H)}$ between the aforementioned bivariate Gaussian distribution and a corresponding bivariate zero-mean Gaussian distribution with independent components, i.e. with $\varrho=0$.
 In both cases the parameter of interest is equal to $\varrho$, with smaller (larger) $|\varrho|$ implying smaller (larger) deviation from the corresponding exact property of independence or homogeneity, and thus values of $\Delta_{\varrho,G}^{(\mathcal I)}$ and $\Delta_{\varrho,G}^{(\mathcal H)}$ admit a simple interpretation in terms of the corresponding parameter of interest.